Frequently Asked Questions

 It is important to note that these options are more limited than the avenues for review of a federal court decision.
 When you appeal a decision by a federal court, the appeals court can review any aspect of the decision, including errors of law and fact.
 The reason for this difference is that the benefits of participating in a CCB proceeding would be seriously reduced if the parties had to engage in more extensive litigation in federal court after it was over.

-Will the CCB have any protections against abusive actors?
+Does the CCB have any protections against abusive actors?

 What will happen if a party does not comply with a CCB order to pay damages?